BjarkeHautop/ChessEngine.jl/docs/src/starting.md

 This is a struct of type `Game` which contains the board, white and black time left, and the increment.

 The engine will then automatically allocate how much time to use for each move.
-To make a move in the game we can use `make_timed_move!` (or the non-mutating version `make_timed_move`):
+To let the engine make a move in a timed game we can use `make_timed_move!`:

 ```julia
 make_timed_move!(game)